 Sometimes people living with type 2 diabetes need additional help managing their blood glucose levels.
 This is what brings us to the discussion of SGLT2.

 SGLT2 is an abbreviation for sodium glucose co-transporter 2 (SGLT2), and inhibitor just means one thing that stops another thing from happening.

 SGLT2 inhibitors are most often used when a person’s current treatment for type 2 diabetes is not effective.
-SGLT2 inhibitors help lower blood sugar by increasing the amount of glucose in your urine.
+SGLT2 inhibitors help lower blood sugar by increasing the amount of glucose your body is able to dispose of in urine.
 Your kidneys filter out excess glucose from your blood, playing an important role in maintaining proper blood sugar levels.
 Blood sugar is also naturally reabsorbed from the kidneys back into the bloodstream.

 SGLT2 Inhibitors work by blocking this reabsorption, which increases the amount of glucose in urine, helping to reduce the amount of glucose in your blood.

 SGT2 inhibitors may also reduce the risk of kidney and heart disease, lower blood pressure, and reduced body weight.